DiamondLightSource/tickit/systemsimulation-adapter/_sources/user/tutorials/running-a-simulation.rst.txt

     Scheduler got Output(source='tramp_sink', time=0, changes=immutables.Map({}), call_in=None)

-After which the simulation should continue as expected, with relevent information produced by each of the processes.
+After which the simulation should continue as expected, with relevant information produced by each of the processes.

 .. _MasterScheduler: <tickit.core.management.scheduling.master.MasterScheduler>